-The Capacity Building Program for U.S. Study Abroad grants competition is open to U.S. higher education institutions that have a broad range of capacity to administer study abroad programs.
+The IDEAS Program grants competition is open to U.S. higher education institutions that have a broad range of capacity to administer study abroad programs.
 Institutions that currently have no or limited experience administering study abroad programs as well as those with established study abroad programs are eligible to apply for funding.

-The Capacity Building Program for U.S. Study Abroad looks for creative and innovative project ideas to create, expand, and/or diversify study abroad programming at U.S. colleges and universities.
+The IDEAS Program looks for creative and innovative project ideas to create, expand, and/or diversify study abroad programming at U.S. colleges and universities.
 HEIs can receive up to $35,000 through the grant competition.
 Examples of projects may include:

 - Create a faculty-led study abroad program,